 3. The original rainbow flag had eight colours.

-Gilbert Baker created the original rainbow pride flag in 1978 after Harvey Milk asked him to create a symbol for the LGBT+ community.
+Gilbert Baker created the original rainbow Pride flag in 1978 after Harvey Milk asked him to create a symbol for the LGBT+ community.
 Each colour represented a meaning.
 Top to bottom they are: sex, life, healing, sunlight, nature, magic/art, serenity and spirit.
 After the assassination of Milk, there was a high demand for the rainbow flag.
 The hot pink colour was dropped due to the unavailability of the fabric.
-In 1979, the six colour version that’s used now became popular.
+In 1979, the six colour version became popular.

 4. Pride was originally called “Gay Liberation” or “Gay Freedom”.